ansible/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 Plugins
 =======

-Plugins augment Ansible's core functionality.
+:ref:`Plugins <plugins_lookup>` augment Ansible's core functionality.
 While modules execute on the target system (usually that means on a remote system), plugins execute on the control node.
 Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.
 Ansible ships with a number of handy plugins, and you can easily :ref:`write your own <developing_plugins>`.
 For example, you can write an :ref:`inventory plugin <developing_inventory>` to connect to any datasource that returns JSON.
 Plugins must be written in Python.

 Inventory
 =========